 It doesn't matter how well prepared you are, exam day can make anyone feel nervous.
 That's why it's really important to know what to expect on the day.

-Do some practice tests and practise filling in the answer sheets for the Reading and Use of English and Listening papers.
-You can practise this on the online sample test.
+Do some practice tests and practise filling in the answer sheets for the Reading and Use of English paper and the Listening paper.
+You can practise this on the sample test.
 If you have any questions before the day of the test, contact your local centre.
 You can find your local centre here.

 On the day of the test, your photograph will be taken at the centre.
 You may also be asked to fill in a sheet of candidate data.
-Don't worry - this helps us to keep accurate records of the ages and nationalities of people taking the exam, to ensure that our exams are fair for everyone.
+Don't worry - this helps us to keep accurate records of the ages and nationalities of people taking the exam, and to ensure our exams are fair for everyone.